 "Gender equity requires seeing women in their full humanity - as producers and creators, as custodians of culture, as political decision makers, as spiritual beings."
 Dr. Vandana Shiva, Women’s Earth Alliance International Advisor

 |Photo Credit: Rucha Chitnis|

-The Global Grantmaking Program funds the collective efforts of women-led grassroots groups and social movements to promote food sovereignty, environmental sustainability, climate justice and dignified livelihoods.
+WEA's Grantmaking funds the collective efforts of women-led grassroots groups and social movements to promote food sovereignty, environmental sustainability, climate justice and dignified livelihoods.

-WEA’s small grants seed and strengthen women-led environmental solutions from the ground up.
+WEA’s grants seed and strengthen women-led environmental solutions from the ground up.
 Through our network of allies, we identify women-led programs, campaigns and people’s movements addressing complex issues of poverty, hunger, ecological destruction, land grabs and climate change.
 By providing unrestricted grants to diverse women’s groups, we support lasting, locally driven change.
+Meet our grassroots partners.

 Our vision is to build a cadre of empowered and resourced grassroots women leaders, who advocate for women’s rights and environmental protection, including:

 - While women grow the majority of the food in the Global South, most are not recognized as farmers and most don’t have land titles